robotframework/robotframework/doc/userguide/src/ExecutingTestCases/PostProcessing.rst

 `combining outputs`_ approach does not work too well.
 The main problem is that you get separate test suites and possibly already fixed failures are also shown.
-In this situation it is better to use :option:`--merge (-R)` option to tell ``rebot`` to merge the results instead.
+In this situation it is better to use :option:`--merge (-R)` option to tell Rebot to merge the results instead.
 In practice this means that tests from the latter test runs replace tests in the original.
 The usage is best illustrated by a practical example using :option:`--rerunfailed` and :option:`--merge` together::